bbauska/UC-Davis-Inter-jQuery/readme.md

   alt="." />
 </p>

-So, what happens here in **ternary operator** is we evaluate whether or not this is true **gameData.index**.
-And remember in JavaScript 0 is false and the **gameData.index** is either going to be 0 or 1.
+So, what happens here in <b>ternary operator</b> is we evaluate whether or not this is true <b>gameData.index</b>.
+And remember in JavaScript 0 is false and the <b>gameData.index</b> is either going to be 0 or 1.
 So if it&apos;s 0, then it&apos;s false, in which case will set it to 1.
 If index is true, if it&apos;s set to 1 then it&apos;s true, in which case will set it to 0.
 So, that&apos;s kind of a nice one line way of doing an if else, when